ualter/aws-skills-mapping-iac/README.md

 ├── deployment.py           # <---- Modeling your Application, its Stages and Stacks(unit of deployments)
 ├── environment.py          # <---- Environments and Stage Configurations information
 ├── app.py                  # <---- Instantiate an Application (Stage) and deploy it
-|                           #       in a environment with a specific desired configuration.
+|                           #       in an environment with a specific desired loaded configuration.
 |                           #       (Instantiate it multiple times to deploy in more than one environment/stage)
 ├── pipeline.py             # <---- Create an AWS Pipeline and CodeBuild (self-mutating) for the Application IaC deployment (Optional)
-└── constants.py            # <---- Well, you know... :-)
+└── constants.py            # <---- Well, you know...

 ```